 What do boys wear in camp?
 Will my son get to wear a breechclout?

 What boys wear in camp is up to them.
 At Night Eagle boys are free to wear whatever they are most comfortable in.
-On any given day it is not unusual to see campers wearing everything from blue jeans and t-shirts to breechclouts similar to the ones worn by the American Indians and the French explorers who adopted their dress.
+On any given day it is not unusual to see a motley group of campers wearing everything from blue jeans and t-shirts to breechclouts similar to the ones worn by the American Indians and the French explorers who adopted their dress.
 Because life is so different at Night Eagle, quite a few of our campers choose to wear a breechclout because it allows for a closer connection to the natural world and aligns with one of Night Eagle's core values: simplicity.
 As one camper said, "Why wouldn't I wear one.
 It's the most comfortable thing in the universe!"
-At no time, however, will a camper be pressured into doing or wearing anything he is not comfortable with.
+Still, while breechclouts are a unique part of Night Eagle, they are worn by choice.
+At no time is a camper pressured into doing or wearing anything he is not comfortable with.

 Are campers required to wear shoes in camp?

 Although most camps require their campers to wear shoes during the summer, Night Eagle campers choose to “lose their shoes” while they are at camp and try to get closer to the earth by going barefoot.
 Campers feel that going barefoot gives them a deeper, more respectful relationship with Nature and, from an environmental point of view, lessens the impact they have on the earth itself by hardly disturbing even the most delicate ground cover.
 When feet are bare, they are also silent, almost whispering to the ground even when running, which seems much more in keeping with the forest around Night Eagle than the sound of shoes.

 Are campers allowed to bring a knife to camp?